ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst.Tax.Avalara/README.md

 ﻿# OrderCloud.Catalyst.Tax.Avalara

 This project brings easy tax calculation to your ecommerce app using the [Avalara](https://www.avalara.com/us/en/index.html) API.
-It is published as a nuget code library.
+It is published as a nuget code library and conforms to standard tax interfaces published in OrderCloud.Catalyst.

 ## Basics and Installation